frefolli/skullian/docs/README.md

 This action is thought for testing a .tsg file against Stack Graph generation with Tree Sitter.

 ## Debug Action

+This action is thought for testing a .tsg file against Dep Graph generation with Tree Sitter and Stack Graph.

+## Workflow Action

 This is the action that contains the proof-of-concept workflow of skullian tool: